 OR Bond guidelines as set by the courts:

 - The person must be a resident of the metro area; Sedgwick, Harvey, Butler, Sumner, Reno or Kingman counties.
 The booking sergeant may, after review of the charges and circumstances, approve an OR bond for a Kansas resident living outside of the metro area.
 Persons living outside the states of Kansas do not qualify for an OR bond except on the authority of a judge for the court having jurisdiction in the case.

-- Persons booked with a USA address or as a John or Jane Doe are ineligible to be given an OR bond.
+- Persons booked as a John or Jane Doe are ineligible to be given an OR bond.